 Introverts feel more comfortable in quieter surroundings alone.
 They don’t feel like conversing about the weather.

-So it just makes sense they prefer the virtual isolation, the privacy their smartphone or earphones gives them, from what may be an annoying busy outside world.
+So it just makes sense they prefer the virtual isolation, the privacy their smartphone or a podcast gives them.

 It may not always be the case however, that introverts are constantly attempting to avoid social interaction.

-They don’t want to look awkward or out of place, so they just bury their heads and look as if they’re busy.
+What they don’t want, is to look awkward or out of place, so they just bury their heads and look as if they’re busy.

 The Cool Hip Factor

-This is common for first-year university students at a new campus, looking, feeling a little outcast as they attempt to adjust to a new environment.
+This is common for first-year university students at a new campus, for instance.
+They naturally feel like an outcast, as they attempt to adjust to a new environment.

 They desperately want to become part of their new social world, but don’t exactly know how.